EvelyneCalista/GAC-WaveDiff/README.md

 ## Overview

-This repository is for Geometry-Aware Conditional 3D Wavelet Diffusion for Pseudo-Healthy Brain MRI Inpainting, in part of BRaTS 2026 Inpainting Challenge
+This repository is for Geometry-Aware Conditional 3D Wavelet Diffusion for Pseudo-Healthy Brain MRI Inpainting, in part of BraTS 2026 Inpainting Challenge

 ## Installation
 Install dependencies: